Gladesmore Community School

 Gladesmore Community School is a coeducational secondary school located in Tottenham, London, England.

 The school's specialisms include Gifted and Talented, Mathematics and Computing, and Applied Learning.

 History

 Gladesmore combines a number of previous schools in the vicinity:

 Crowland Road School opened in 1911 and became Crowland Secondary Modern in 1946.

-The Crowland School buildings then became part of the new Markfield Secondary Modern, which was founded in 1956.
+The Crowland School buildings then became part of the new Markfield County Secondary, which was founded in 1956.

 Drayton School then replaced Markfield School, opening in Gladesmore Road in 1967.